Most people hope to be able to do what they want to do. We hope, and expect, to have rights and freedoms.

 Sometimes an authority may not take any action because the case is trivial, at least from the point of view of the authority.
 There is a phrase used by lawyers, de minimis non curat lex, which means that the law doesn’t bother to address trivialities.

-Exercising the law may be made impossible by physical conditions, and may be relaxed where taking action would be harmful.
+Exercising the law may be made impossible by physical conditions, and it may be relaxed where taking action would be harmful.

 Rights and freedoms may be taken away by the relevant authorities following various kinds of incidents.
+In such cases, they are overridden by more pressing rights and freedoms.

 They are usually taken away for short periods of time in specific areas following such things as traffic accidents, crime scenes or burning buildings, and this is generally accepted.